Kcaden20/Angeline-Gragasin-Website/README.md

 Within here, you'll find a script tag with all the Javascript & jQuery used for the site.

-## Editting the Site
+## Editing the Site

-Editting the Site Folder is not recommended to be done without a strong knowledge of the Kirby API.
+Editing the Site Folder is not recommended to be done without a strong knowledge of the Kirby API.
 Within the Site Folder, there will be a lot of subfolders, the main ones to edit will be:

 ```
 Blueprints